telerik/kendo-react-dropdowns/docs/index.md

 ## Suggested Links

-Articles on the Kendo UI DropDowns package for React:
+Articles on the DropDowns for React:

 * [Get Started with the ComboBox]({% slug overview_combobox_kendouiforreact %})
 * [Get Started with the DropDownList]({% slug overview_ddl_kendouiforreact %})